 115.217 (d): The PAQ stated that agency policy requires that a criminal background record check be completed before enlisting the services of any contractor who may have contact with residents.
-The PAQ indicated that there was one contract for service where criminal background records checks were conducted.
+The PAO indicated that there were thirteen contracts for service where criminal background records checks were conducted. #3.402, page 13 indicates that the agency shall also perform a criminal background records check before enlisting the services of any contractor or volunteer who may have contact with inmates/offenders.
 14-2 CC Sexual Abuse Prevention and Response, page 5 states before hiring new employees or enlisting the service of any contractor who may have contact with residents, CoreCivic shall ensure that a criminal history record check has been conducted.
 In addition, CoreCivic shall ensure that criminal history record checks are conducted at least every five years for current employees and contractors who may have contact with residents, or, have in place a system for otherwise capturing such information.
 Consistent with federal, state, and local law, the facility shall make its best effort to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse as defined by this policy.
 The CoreCivic 3-20-2B PREA Questionnaire for Prior Institutional Employers form, or contracting agency equivalent form, shall be used to obtain such prior institutional employment information.
-The facility does not have contractors and as such no records were available for review.
+A review of documentation for two newly hired contractors confirmed both had a criminal background records check completed prior to enlisting their services.
 The interview with the Human Resource staff member confirmed that any contractors would have a criminal background records check completed prior to enlisting their services.

-115.217 (e): The PAQ indicated that agency policy requires either criminal background record checks be conducted at least every five years for current employees and contractors who may have contact with residents or that a system is in place for otherwise capturing such information for current employees.
+115.217 (e): The PAQ indicated that agency policy requires either criminal background record checks be conducted at least every five years for current employees and contractors who may have contact with residents or that a system is in place for otherwise capturing such information for current employees. #3.402, page 13 states that the agency shall either conduct criminal background checks at least every five years of current employees, contractors, and volunteers who have contact with inmates/offenders or have in place a system for otherwise capturing such information for current employees.
 14-2 CC Sexual Abuse Prevention and Response, page 5 states before hiring new employees or enlisting the service of any contractor who may have contact with residents, CoreCivic shall ensure that a criminal history record check has been conducted.
 In addition, CoreCivic shall ensure that criminal history record checks are conducted at least every five years for current employees and contractors who may have contact with residents, or, have in place a system for otherwise capturing such information.
-A review of two staff that were hired prior to 2017 indicated that all three had a five year criminal background check completed.
-The interview with the Human Resource staff member indicated that criminal background record checks are completed through the Colorado Department of Corrections and through First Advantage.
-She stated that the background check includes queries of national and state criminal histories, a motor vehicle query and verification of job history and education.
+A review of two staff that were hired prior to 2017 indicated that one had a five year criminal background check completed.
+The interview with the Human Resource staff member indicated that criminal background record checks are completed through the Wyoming Department of Corrections.
+She stated that the background check includes gueries of national and state criminal history, via the NCIC system.
 The staff confirmed that criminal background record checks are completed at least every five years.